 If kit fees are designed to compensate crew members for use of their personal equipment, then we could also infer that kit fees are designed to grant a production access to a wider range of equipment without renting or purchasing each individual item directly.

-That said, it’s important to note that receiving a kit fee as part of your paycheck is not technically the same thing as renting out your gear to a production.
-Given the terminology, this may seem confusing, but it’s an important distinction, primarily for matters of production insurance–specifically, liability
+That said, it’s important to note that receiving a kit fee as part of one's paycheck is not technically the same thing as renting out gear to a production.
+Given the terminology, this may seem confusing, but it’s an important distinction, primarily for matters of production insurance–specifically, liability.

-When you receive a kit fee, that compensation is being paid directly to you, as an independent contractor, for loaning out your kit.
+When one receives a kit fee, that compensation is being paid directly to the freelancer for the approved use of their kit.

-In other words, even though the production is paying you for your gear, you, as an individual, are still responsible for it during the shoot.
-You are liable, and the production is not.
+In other words, even though the production is paying the freelancers for their gear, the individual is the one responsible for it during the shoot, not the production.

-When a production makes an official rental, by contrast, they accept full responsibility, providing a certificate of insurance and, generally, a deposit before any equipment is ever picked up.
+When a production rents from a rental house, by contrast, they accept full responsibility, providing a certificate of insurance and, generally, a deposit before any equipment is ever picked up.

-If a production is asking to include the use of a high-value item as part of your kit fee, exercise caution.
-Your safest bet is to handle it separately, just like you would with any rental made to a production on which you’re not working.
-Get a certificate of insurance, create a contract, and make sure there’s a paper trail.
+If a production is asking a crew member to include the use of a high-value item as part of a kit fee, it's best for that crew member to exercise caution.
+The safest bet is to handle it separately, just like any rental made to a production.

-After all, kit fees exist primarily to protect crew members.
-It’s important to calculate the costs associated with your resources and ensure that you’re striking a deal that accounts for those costs.
+Also, it’s important for a freelancer to calculate the costs associated with their resources to ensure that they're striking a deal that accounts for those costs.

-Kit fees are classified separately from your actual wage, and any 1099-MISC or W2 that you receive at year’s end should reflect that.
-Unlike wages, income accrued from renting out personal property is not classified as “earned income”.
-It’s also not classified as “investment income”, as would be money made via stocks, bonds, or other investment vehicles.
-Instead, a kit rental fee is classified as “passive income”.
+Kit fees are classified separately from one's actual wage, and any 1099-MISC or W2 that you receive at year’s end should reflect that.
+Unlike wages, income accrued from renting out personal property is not classified as “earned income.”
+Instead, a kit rental fee is classified as “passive income.”

 According to the IRS, passive income is strictly defined as either “income from a business in which the taxpayer does not materially participate” or, more to our interests, “net rental income”.
 It’s a loose term over which there has been some argument even in professional circles, but it carries one massive detail important to our purposes.

 Some payroll taxes, specifically those associated with FICA, do not apply to passive income.
-Given that FICA taxes are namely for Medicare and social security, this means that your passive income is also exempt from (freelancers, hold your applause) the dreaded self-employment tax.
+Given that FICA taxes are for Medicare and social security, this means that your passive income is also exempt from the self-employment tax.

 An important side note to make here is that kit fees should not be confused with reimbursements for tax purposes.

-Reimbursements occur when a production pays a crew member to reimburse them for a business expense that they first paid out of pocket.
-The concepts are similar in abstract terms, but they’re not the same on a practical level.
+As discussed earlier, reimbursements occur when a production pays a crew member to reimburse them for a business expense that said crew member first paid out of pocket.

 The question of whether a kit fee’s structure makes it taxable is certainly common, but it’s not the only relevant point to discuss.
-Another significant impact that kit fees may have on your taxes is in how they relate to your annual business expenses.
+Another significant impact that kit fees may have on taxes is in how they relate to a freelancer's annual business expenses.

-The money you paid for the equipment and supplies in your kit should all count as tax deductible business expenses.
-Therefore, if you’re deriving the price of your kit fees according to the depreciation of those items over time, in theory, the expenses related to your kit should directly off-set any income that you’re earning for kit fees in a given year, bringing your taxable income from kit fees down to zero.
+The money a crew member pays for the equipment and the supplies in their kit, should all count as tax deductible business expenses.
+Therefore, if a freelancer is deriving the price of kit fees according to the depreciation of those items over time, in theory, the expenses related to their kit should directly off-set any income that they're earning for kit fees in a given year, bringing their taxable income from kit fees down to zero.

-It’s also worth noting that there are multiple options for exactly how you deduct your business expenses from taxable income from year to year, particularly when it comes to more expensive items whose value depreciates over much longer periods of time.
+It’s also worth noting that there are multiple options for exactly how one deducts business expenses from taxable income from year to year, particularly when it comes to more expensive items whose value depreciates over much longer periods of time.

-Always seek the advice of a tax professional before making any major decisions about how you approach your taxes.
+Always seek the advice of a tax professional before making any major decisions about how to approach taxes.